-The Channel Islands Co-operative Society donates over £20,000 to Guernsey charities and causes in its first year
+The Channel Islands Co-operative Society donates almost £30,000 to Jersey charities and causes in its first year

-The Channel Islands Co-operative Society has donated £20,422 to local charities and causes in Guernsey through its 2021 Community Fund grants.
+The Channel Islands Co-operative Society has donated £29,563 to local charities and causes in Jersey through its 2021 Community Fund grants.

-Since its launch in March 2021, the Co-op Community Fund has supported a total of 23 projects in the island.
-The grants, ranging between £150 and £2,000, were given to initiatives aiming to make a real difference in the community.
+Since its launch in March 2021, the Co-op Community Fund has supported a total of 34 projects in the island.
+The grants, which ranged between £223 and £2,000, were given to initiatives aiming to make a real difference in the community.

-The second round of funding paid to charities in Autumn 2021 saw a further 13 projects receiving a share of £10,600.
+The second round of funding paid to charities in Autumn 2021 saw a further 16 projects receiving a share of over £14,000.

 Following news of the total donation amounts, Carl Winn, head of community and sustainability for the Society shared his delight.

 He said: “The response to our Community Fund has been simply incredible – especially in this its first year.
 We have seen an overwhelming number of applications – over 140 requests – from community and environmental projects in both Jersey and Guernsey.
-It is always a real challenge to narrow down which projects we can support, but we are delighted that we have seen a real difference already being made in our islands by those that have been supported.”
+It is always a real challenge to narrow down which projects we can support, but we are delighted that we have seen a real difference already being made in our islands by those that have been supported by the Co-op Community Fund.”

-Donations were also made to local groups and charities in Jersey totalling over £15,000 to 18 causes in the autumn round of funding, and a further £14,000 to 16 projects in the spring.
+Donations were also made to local groups and charities in Guernsey totalling almost £10,000 to ten causes in the autumn round of funding, and £10,600 to 13 projects in the spring.